 The sound of a gunshot stunned everyone.
-Barry Dangler and two of his deputies stepped out from behind the rest rooms.
-Cole was right beside them before instantly moving to Cassie's side.
+Barry Dangler and two of his deputies stepped out from behind the restrooms.
+Griffin was with them, instantly moving to Cassie's side.

 "The next one won't be in the air," Dangler said.
 "Step away from the girl.
 And don't even think about running," he added, as Harley tried to back away.
-"I have deputies at your cars, and two more here with me."
+"I have deputies at your cars and two more here with me."

-As he spoke, the two men he indicated stepped up, guns drawn, and forced the men to kneeling positions.
+As he spoke, the two men he indicated stepped up, guns drawn and forced the men to kneeling positions.
 The only sound that broke the night was the clink of handcuffs.